-Pain is always distressing.
-It doesn't matter if you know the cause of the pain or whether or not the pain represents something dangerous.
-Pain is distracting, upsetting, and makes it hard to enjoy the things going on in your life.
+Pain is almost always distressing.
+It doesn't matter if you know the cause of the pain or whether or not the pain represents something dangerous—pain can be distracting, upsetting, and make it hard to enjoy the things going on in your life.

-When the cause of that pain is a mystery, it can become even more upsetting.
-Those that struggle with arm pain often feel that their pain may be a sign of something more serious, and wonder if their pain is something that will ever start.
+When the cause of that pain is a mystery, it can become even more concerning.
+Those that struggle with arm pain often feel that their pain may be a sign of something more serious, and wonder if their pain is something that will ever stop.

 Your Pain May Have a Meaning

-Many people hope that our website can tell them if their arm pain is from anxiety, but unfortunately there is no way to know.
-Talk to your doctor.
-Your doctor can rule out any other causes of recurrent arm pain and help you recognize if anxiety is the likely culprit.
+Many people hope for a quick way to determine the cause of arm pain including ruling out anxiety as a cause.
+Unfortunately, there is no way to know—your doctor can rule out any other causes of recurrent arm pain and help you recognize if anxiety is the likely culprit.

 Causes of Arm Pain From Anxiety